rubensworks/article-privacy-decentralized/content/framework.md

 #### Access Key Creation Algorithm

-The first step is to create a map of access keys to quads based on existing access policies, using the algorithm outlined in [](#key-generation-algorithm).
+As a prerequisite for encoding access into summaries, the first step is to create a map of access keys to quads based on existing access policies, using the algorithm outlined in [](#key-generation-algorithm).
 Here we assume that pod owners already have a set of access control policies that govern access to quads stored in theirs pods.
 Although there is a many to many mapping between quads and policies, there is a one to one mapping between access policies that are used for policy enforcement at query time, and access keys that are used to create privacy-preserving summaries that are needed to optimise federated querying.

 <figure id="key-generation-algorithm" class="listing">
 ````/code/key-generation-algorithm.txt````
 <figcaption markdown="block">
-Algorithm for generating keys for quads based on existing access policies, with `GenerateKey` which generates a key for a quad based on a policy, and `AddKey` which adds a key to a map.
+Algorithm for generating keys for quads based on existing access policies, with `GenerateKey` that generates a key for a quad based on a policy, and `AddKey` that adds a key to a map.
 </figcaption>
 </figure>